frend/frend.co/_components/tooltip/tooltip.md

 A simple tooltip component usually consists of a button and a tooltip, with the button toggling the visible state of the tooltip when hovered or clicked on.
 By utilising a few relevant attributes we can improve the accessibility of the button and the tooltip.

 `role="tooltip"` and `aria-describedby` are the key attributes to be added to the elements.
-The `role` applies to the tooltip and describes “a contextual popup that displays a description for an element”, its counterpart `aria-describedby` defines the element that *describes* the button, which in this case is the tooltip.
+The `role` applies to the tooltip and describes “a contextual popup that displays a description for an element”.
+Its counterpart `aria-describedby` defines the element that *describes* the button, which in this case is the tooltip.

 The `ESC` key will close any open tooltips and clicking off either element will do the same.
 Tooltips are hidden using the `aria-hidden` attribute to keep the accessibility tree and the DOM in sync.